New for 2025, Healthy Pantry Items!

 On the subject of organics, I often feel like the one person shouting, “The emperor has no clothes”, because so many people laud certified organic as the answer to all food perversions.
 Admittedly, at this point many direct-to-consumer food businesses—including us—feel threatened by cheap, mainstream, big-box, store-brand organics.
 The greatest threat farms like us feel lies in consumer perception, which entails the erosion of organic food going from small-scale value-driven farms to big-box-store industrial organics.

-While these producers and consumers (I prefer the term co-producers) place minimal emphasis on actual organic certification, it’s safe to say that they’re very much in tune with the how and why of food production.
+This direct relationship between farmers and consumers (I prefer the term co-producers) often places minimal emphasis on actual organic certification, largely because both parties (farmer and eater) are attuned with the how and why of food production.

 102_2555.JPG

 • Pastured chicken.
-Organic chicken in the supermarket is raised in the exact same indoor production model as non-organic.
-The only difference is that the conventional grain rations have been replaced with certified organic grain (of which some ingredients are imported), the absence of growth promoter antibiotics in the ration, and slightly more square footage per bird.
+Organic chicken in the supermarket is raised in almost the exact same indoor production model as non-organic.
+The only difference is that conventional grain rations have been replaced with certified organic grain (many of which are imported due to insufficient domestic production), the absence of growth promoter antibiotics in the ration, and slightly more square footage per bird.
 To clarify, there’s no grass, no fresh air, no foraging for insects, and minimal exercise.
-We believe the five flavor-enhancing factors of truly pastured poultry are: unlimited exercise, fresh greens/grass, abundant fresh air, sunshine, and minimal stress (small groups coupled with humane treatment).
+We believe the five main flavor-enhancing and health-giving factors of truly pastured poultry are: unlimited exercise, fresh greens/grass, abundant fresh air, sunshine, and low stress (small groups coupled with humane treatment).
 Of course, the absence of antibiotics, chemicals, and GMO’s in the diet play a role, but these five factors make the prevailing difference.
-In lieu of certified organic feed from the greater organic industry, we partner with a small family owned mill in Berks county for chemical-free GMO-free feed that’s basically organic, just not certified.
+In lieu of certified organic feed from the greater organic industry, we partner with a small family-owned mill in Berks County for chemical-free GMO-free feed that’s basically organic, just not certified.

-• Grass-fed cattle.
-Organic beef and dairy does not equal grass-fed, and grass-fed does not equal organic.
-The vast majority of “certified organic” beef on supermarket shelves comes from feedlots where grain is the number one ration component.
-At Pasture to Fork, we’re adamant about 100% grass-fed dairy and grass-fed grass-finished beef.
-No grain ever.
-Cattle simply were not created to be the grain consumers modern agriculture forces them to be.
-Grass-fed beef contains 2-5 times more omega-3s and 2-3 times more Conjugated Linoleic Acid (a polyunsaturated fat that’s high in antioxidants and protects against heart disease, diabetes, and cancer).
+• Grass-fed beef contains 2-5 times more omega-3s and 2-3 times more Conjugated Linoleic Acid (a polyunsaturated fat that’s high in antioxidants and protects against heart disease, diabetes, and cancer).
 Why?
-Because it’s produced an environment natural to cattle.
+Because it’s produced in an environment natural to cattle.
 In addition, the extraordinarily higher antioxidant, vitamin, and mineral content of grass-fed beef compared to grain-fed beef is nothing to scoff at.
 Interestingly, mainstream organic rarely differentiates itself from a nutritional viewpoint.
-That’s only portraying beef, to see more in depth facts on the dairy side, go to What is the Difference.
+That’s beef, to see more in-depth facts on the dairy side, see What is the Difference.

 As you can see, the certification process is only helpful when there’s distance between the farm and the plate—or producer and consumer.
 Even then, it’s only as good as the integrity of the farmer and his organic inspector.
 Inspectors, like us, are humans prone to favor or disfavor their constituents based on personality, mood, like or dislike of individuals, and interpretation of the law.
 In reality, certified organic is a paper-thin trust based on the vagaries of the National Organic Program (NOP) as lawmaker, third party inspection agencies as enforcer, and the individual inspector as interpreter.